 Similarly when $$ are spent on share buy-backs at any price higher than book value.
 Even assuming book value approximates the stand-along replacement price of the company's net assets, chances are the stock is trading at a higher value.
 The cost to the company (in lost value-in-use) is higher than the $$ spent on the stocks purchased.

+The modern corporation is a wonderful thing.
+It takes different assets and differently skilled workers, combines them with technology, and creates a entity that is many times more productive than its individual parts.
+A dollar invested inside the corporation is worth many times the same dollar invested outside.
 This is not an argument that has ever been 'proved'.
 It is very much a POV where both sides have valid arguments - with the POV of this site being rarely argued.

 Debt is important when evaluating the risk within any company.

 Financing with fixed costs can magnify profits.
 It can also magnify